 This was the most important thing I had to do before I started my first bullet journal.
 I didn’t really know much about BuJo (as it’s sometimes called for short) at the time, but I knew I did NOT have the time or energy to make all those mesmerizing spreads that so many bullet journalers love to post on social media.

 Once I told myself that my bullet journal was going to be purely functional, and NOT beautiful, I felt a weight lifted.

 If you’ve thought about trying BuJo, but all that artwork intimidates you, DON’T let it!
 That was the complete opposite of what Ryder Carroll, the founder of the bullet journal, intended.
 Look at his Getting Started pages for a useful reality check.

 Also, don’t forget that you can start a bullet journal any day of the year.
-I only learned about BuJo in mid-January of last year, and didn’t set up my first notebook until the month was almost over!
+You can even start a bullet journal in the middle of the year!
+I only learned about BuJo in mid-January, and didn’t set up my first notebook until the month was almost over!
 So if the fact that the year is already underway is the only thing holding you back, don’t let it!